 were forced to give up on the price and to increase the uncontrolled

-since 1979, they have not been able to respond to the rapid developments
+government since 1979, they have not been able to respond to the

-in the regional and international oil industry.
-Consequently, Iran's
+rapid developments in the regional and international oil industry.

-oil wells have lost the production almost 30-50%.
-In order
+Consequently, Iran's oil wells have lost the production almost

 An immediate plan to train new experts and develop engineering

-resources.
-Iran's oil and gas export, revenue and management figures
+present resources.
+Iran's oil and gas export, revenue and management

-items or lost to un-explained expenses within various levels of
+unnecessary items or lost to un-explained expenses within various

-government such as National Iranian Oil Company (NIOC), ministry
+levels of government such as National Iranian Oil Company (NIOC),

-of finance and ministry of oil.
-Not to mention the major conflicts
+ministry of finance and ministry of oil.
+Not to mention the major

-among levels of the existing theocratic government.
-Whereas
+conflicts among levels of the existing theocratic government.

-the crude oil price is dropping substantially.
-Iran's dependency
+Whereas the crude oil price is dropping substantially.

-on oil is increasing dramatically.
-At this level Iran is unable
+Iran's dependency on oil is increasing dramatically.
+At this level

-to produce by-products and invest in other industries to liberate
+Iran is unable to produce by-products and invest in other industries

 Nowadays it has become necessary to undertake a comprehensive